 It’s a Masterclass on Mindset in Business!
 The guest, Elizabeth Hanes, talks about abundance, the client #fitfactor, and pirouetting vs pivoting.

-Today in this episode, Carol and Elizabeth will drop some excellent ideas on how to tap into your own potential, shifting into a positive mindset in business in a more clear direction, and how to produce marketing content that connects with audiences while keeping the Google bot happy!
+Today in this episode, Carol and Elizabeth will drop some excellent ideas on how to tap into your own potential, shift into a positive mindset in business in a more clear direction, and how produce marketing content that connects with audiences while keeping the Google bot happy!

-She started her career in PR, marketing, and did a bunch of management.
+She started her career in PR and marketing and did a bunch of management.
 Then went back to school and became a nurse for several years.
-She realized that her favorite part of nursing is the patient teaching.
+She realized that her favorite part of nursing is patient teaching.
 And she was frustrated with the limit on how many people she can teach in a day, so she went back to writing with encouragement from her late husband.

 How to Have the Right Mindset in Business